pivotal/docs-tap/app-sso/how-to-guides/app-operators/claim-credentials.hbs.md

 If you have problems claiming credentials for an Application Single Sign-On service, learn how to [troubleshoot](../troubleshoot.hbs.md).
-For more information about the `tanzu services` command, classes, and claims, see the [Tanzu Service CLI plug-in reference](../../../services-toolkit/reference/tanzu-service-cli.hbs.md).
+For more information about the `tanzu service` command, classes, and claims, see the [Tanzu Service CLI plug-in reference](../../../services-toolkit/reference/tanzu-service-cli.hbs.md).